 As the primary private fundraising partner of the Blue Ridge Parkway, expectations for our work along the Parkway are great.
 With such a culturally and ecologically rich landscape at stake, it's no wonder.
 The National Park Service relies upon our commitment to fund programs and projects that enhance the visitor experience and have lasting value, from environmental studies to historic preservation and interpretation.
 With shrinking Federal funding, it’s more challenging than ever for the park staff to maintain their high level of service.

 The Blue Ridge Parkway Foundation is a nonprofit 501(3)c organization founded in 1997 through a cooperative agreement with the National Park Service to provide private financial support for the Blue Ridge Parkway.
 We receive no annual Federal funding, and our budget greatly depends upon people like you who cherish the grandeur and legacy of the Parkway and Blue Ridge Mountains.

-The Blue Ridge Parkway Foundation is your passage to the most visited unit in the National Park system.
+The Blue Ridge Parkway Foundation is your passage to one of the most visited units in the National Park system.
 Join our community of stewards who want to create a solid future for the Blue Ridge Parkway and preserve it for future generations.

 Share the journey with us.
 Since 1997, we have provided more than $10 million dollars for projects and programs that benefit the Parkway.
 Learn more about what we do.